Flaky tests: what are they and how to classify them?

 - Accessing systems or services that are not perfectly stable: It is better to use mocks for services as fully as possible to avoid dependency on external, uncontrolled factors.

 - Usage of random number generation: When using a random number or other object generation, it is helpful to log the generated value to avoid needlessly tricky reproduction of the test failure.

 - Unordered collections: Avoid making assumptions about element order in an unordered object.

 - Hardcoded values: Test that uses constant values where elements or mechanics might change in time.

-- Too restrictive testing range: When using an output range for assertion, it might be possible that not all outcomes have been considered, making the test fails when they happen.
+- Too restrictive testing range: When using an output range for an assertion, it might be possible that not all outcomes have been considered, making the test fails when they happen.

-It will also now be easier to setup processes to fix and prevent them (link to next article) in a more optimal way.
-We hope these informations will help you in your combat against flaky tests in the future, as it has helped us at Mergify !
-Stay tuned !
+It will also be easier to set up processes to fix and prevent them more optimally.
+We hope this information will help you in your combat against flaky tests in the future, as it has helped us at Mergify!